-I can’t remember the pivotal moment in my writing career anymore, but something changed in me between high school and college.
+I couldn’t remember the pivotal moment in my writing career anymore, but something had changed in me between high school and college.

 In high school, I was writing because I had so many stories inside of me.
 Words flew out of me all the time and I cared less about who read them.
 Not many people read my work and I smiled at that fact.
 I never cared.
 I kept my manuscripts, all three of them, behind closed doors.
 No one was allowed to see them except for one person: Lily.
 She, in fact, turned my first novel down.
 It’s too boring and confusing, she had said.

-After that, I researched more on writing.
-My dreams got crushed when I realized how many years it’ll take – at least over five years – for my first novel to be even good enough to send to a literary agent.
+After that, I researched more on writing and publishing.
+My dreams got crushed when I realized it’ll take at least five years for my first novel to be good enough to send to a literary agent.

 I wanted my book published with paychecks enough to pay bills before I graduated college, but that became a far-fetched dream.
-Perhaps, I should’ve realized how crazy my dreams are.
+Perhaps, I should’ve realized how crazy my dreams were.

 But I didn’t stop.

 I changed my perception when college slapped me in the face.
-Sitting in a room with other writers who are on the same level or higher is intimidating to say the least.
+Sitting in a room with other writers who were on the same level or higher was intimidating to say the least.
 Thoughts of failing as a writer slipped into my head more than they should’ve.

 But I didn’t stop.

-I kept on writing, editing, reading, and researching, which seems to be a pattern in all determined writers.
-You can’t get into the field unless you know the field.
+I kept on writing, editing, reading, and researching, which seemed to be a pattern in all determined writers.
+You couldn’t get into the field unless you know the field.
 So, I wrote, edited, and researched every day.

 I knew about the writer’s platform and how little publishing companies helped sell a book.
 I researched the top writers in America and wrote down their publishers.
 I made sure I knew more about the writing field even if it brought my confidence down even more.